Click the index button below to see all my posts from Montenegro.

 - Delight in the architectural details of Kotor’s Old Town, then stop by the fresh market.
 Depending upon the season, the stalls overflow with everything from plump strawberries and wild asparagus, to enticing artisanal cheese and olive oil.

-- Ready for a great workout and some extraordinary views of the Bay of Kotor?
+- Ready for a great workout and some marvelous views of the Bay of Kotor?
 Hike the 70 or so switchbacks to the top of the Ladder of Kotor, a centuries’-old route that linked Montenegro’s coastal areas to its hinterland.